ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-multigen-bernedoodles.md

 colors: Black Tri
 date: 2025-07-16T03:57:04.733Z
 ---
 So excited for this pairing.
 Skye has the sweetest puppies with the best temperaments.
+Skye has been bred and we will confirm pregnancy the end of June and puppies will be born end of July and come home end of September.
+If you are interesed in getting on her waitlist send in an application.

 M﻿ilo: